 If you are contemplating graduate school, you are not alone.
 Upon graduation, over 90% of Swarthmore grads plan to attend graduate or professional school within five years.
-It is important that you are clear about your reasons for pursuing a graduate degree.
-It might be helpful to ask yourself these two questions as you begin your decision making process.
+It might be helpful to ask yourself these two questions as you begin your graduate school decision making process.

 - Do your career goals require graduate or professional school training?
 (Examples include being a doctor, lawyer, or teaching on the collegiate level.)

 - Do you want to specialize in a subject that is of great importance for your career or personal satisfaction?

 Schedule an appointment with a Career Counselor for personalized help through the decision-making and application process by calling 610-328-8352.

 Decide if Graduate School is Right for You

 Our Graduate School Decision Making guide [pdf] offers great advice about how to make this important decision and tells you about the application process.

 - Read the Swarthmore Graduates and Advanced Study Report [pdf] to find out which schools graduates from the classes of 2004-2012 attended.